 There are several ways you can save on closing costs in Connecticut, especially if you partner with a local, experienced real estate agent

 For one thing, most of the closing costs are settled during negotiations.
 When you negotiate with the sellers, sometimes you can end up having to pay fewer closing costs than you initially would have.
-Sellers might agree to work with you on a number of closing costs in order to secure a more amicable transaction.
+Sellers might agree to work with you on which closing costs you'll each cover to secure a more amicable transaction.

 Additionally, you might be able to obtain assistance through a closing cost assistance program.
 There are several state, federal, and private lending options that often cover closing costs or allow you to obtain a certain amount of money to be put toward closing costs.
 For instance, the Federal Housing Authority (FHA) has several federal and state programs designed to help with closing costs.